 Your annual income is above £12,500 in the 2020-2021 tax year

 You earn more than £100 interest on money given to you by your parents

 Here is how tax works on children's accounts.

 You can open your own savings account if you are over seven years old.
 They usually offer less features than current accounts but pay more interest.

 They can be useful if you are saving up for the future, but they do not let you spend with a debit card or set up direct debits.
 You can compare children's savings accounts here.

 If you are a parent and want to save money for your child's future, a children's savings account could be more suitable.

-They are different to children's current accounts because they let you control the account until your child reaches a certain age and often pay more interest.
-However, if you want your child to be able to withdraw cash from the account or make card payments, you need a current account instead.
+They are different to current accounts because they let you control the account until your child reaches a certain age and often pay more interest.
+However, if you want your child to be able to withdraw cash or make card payments, you need a current account instead.

 New bank accounts are launched all the time, so compare all of the best options to make sure you get the right one for your circumstances.